kelObaCodes/token_list_app/README.md

 **2. Managing Favorites:**
 + Challenge: Persisting favorite tokens across sessions.
-+ Solution: Using localStorage to save favorite tokens and updating the state accordingly.
++ Solution: Using localStorage to save favorite tokens and updating the state accordingly, i didn't see the need to use a state library like zustand or redux because the app is not so big but this can be easily be achieved.

-**3.Search and Pagination:**
+**3. Search and Pagination:**
 + Challenge: Efficiently filtering and paginating a potentially large list of tokens.
 + Solution: Custom hooks (useSearchTokens and usePagination) to handle these functionalities efficiently.

+**4. State Synchronization:** Ensuring consistent state across components (e.g., SearchBar, Pagination, Tabs) to reflect changes in UI and URL.
+Achieved using useEffect and updating state based on URL query parameters.

+**5. Performance:** Optimizing rendering performance with large datasets using pagination and conditional rendering with AnimatePresence for smooth animations.